HI gas content of SDSS galaxies revealed by ALFALFA: implications for the mass-metallicity relation and the environmental dependence of HI in the local Universe: Introduction

 However, current HI surveys like ALFALFA are relatively shallow in depth, and are thus systematically biased against low-$\fgas$ systems at any given redshift.
 Consequently, any $\fgas$ predictor inferred or trained exclusively from systems above the HI detection threshold would be plagued by the Malmquist bias, overestimating the $\fgas$ for systems that are missed by the HI survey.
 Such Malmquist bias can be partially alleviated by observing a smaller volume to a higher depth in HI.
-For example, using a roughly $\fgas$-limited but significantly smaller sample~(GALEX Arecibo SDSS Survey), \citet{catinella2010} constructed a $\fgas$ predictor using the linear combination of NUV-$r$ colour and $\mu$, resulting in a scatter of ${\sim}0.3$ dex~\citep[see also][]{catinella2013}.
+For example, using a roughly $\fgas$-limited but significantly smaller sample~(GASS; GALEX Arecibo SDSS Survey), \citet{catinella2010} constructed a $\fgas$ predictor using the linear combination of NUV-$r$ colour and $\mu$, resulting in a scatter of ${\sim}0.3$ dex~\citep[see also][]{catinella2013}.
 Without having to trade volume for depth, we develop a new method to eliminate the Malmquist bias when predicting $\fgas$ from the stellar mass and colour of SDSS galaxies, by properly accounting for the ALFALFA detection probability of each SDSS galaxy in the analysis.

 Beyond $\fgas$, the metal abundance within the gas serves as the fossil record of the chemical enrichment history, reflecting the complex interplay between star formation and gas accretion during the baryon cycling~\citep{peeples2014}.
-For star-forming galaxies, gas-phase metallicity is tightly corrected with stellar mass with a scatter of $0.1$ dex in the oxygen-to-hydrogen abundance ratio, forming the well-known mass-metallicity relation~\citep[MZR;][]{tremonti2004}.
-It has been suggested that the star formation rate~(SFR) could drive the scatter in MZR --- there exists a so-called fundamental metallicity relation~(FMR), which manifests as a strong secondary dependence of the MZR on SFR~\citep[][]{mannucci2010, laralopez2010, andrews2013}.
-Various theoretical models have subsequently been proposed to explain the MZR, assuming SFR is the main process that shaped the MZR~\citep{peeples2011, dave2012, dayal2013, lilly2013, zahid2014}.
-However, the physical driver of the scatter in MZR is still under debate, and the existence of FMR depends on the systematic uncertainties in the metallicity estimator and potential biases in the sample selection~\citep{yates2012, salim2014, telford2016}.
+For star-forming galaxies, gas-phase metallicity is tightly corrected with stellar mass in the oxygen-to-hydrogen abundance ratio, forming the well-known mass-metallicity relation~\citep[MZR;][]{tremonti2004}.
+It has been suggested that the star formation rate~(SFR) could drive the scatter in MZR. \citet{ellison2008} first reported the existence of a secondary dependence of the MZR on SFR, and \citet{mannucci2010} later proposed that galaxies observed up to z$\sim$2.5 define a tight surface in the 3D space of stellar mass, SFR, and gas-phase metallicity~(a.k.a., the fundamental metallicity relation; FMR), with a residual dispersion of $0.05$ dex in metallicity~\citep[see also][]{laralopez2010, andrews2013}.